Also: Can you compost dough?

 How do you activate frozen yeast.

-To activate frozen yeast, you must allow time for it to thaw, then crumble it into the measure of warm sugar solution that you need.
-Then, just wait for a while for the froth to rise, showing that it’s ready to use.
+To activate frozen yeast, you must allow time for it to thaw, then crumble it into the required measure of warm sugar solution.
+Yeast will survive when frozen but you can’t expect it to last indefinitely in a frozen state.
+You should be able to activate frozen yeast up to a year after freezing.